platformatic/platformatic/docs/reference/cli.md

 If platformatic config file is specified, it will be edited and a `clients` section will be added.
 Then, in any part of your Platformatic application you can use the client.

-You can use the client in your application in Javascript, calling a GraphQL endpoint:
+You can use the client in your application in JavaScript, calling a GraphQL endpoint:

 ```js
 module.exports = async function (app, opts) {